What is Chapter 13 bankruptcy?

 Let me help you realize a fresh start by finding out if filing bankruptcy is a good option for you.
 Contact me for a free telephone consultation.
 Speak with a lawyer, not a paralegal or salesperson.

-If a bankruptcy will not help or is just not your style, you still have an option, debt negotiation.
+If a bankruptcy will not help or is just not your style, you still have an option, the debt negotiation lawyer Phoenix counts on.
 Debt negotiation best works when you have a small number of creditors and you can pay a lump sum of cash on settlement of their claims.
 Settlement amounts can be as little as 10-20% of the amount owed to over 50%.

 Debt negotiation does have its downside.
 Generally, creditors want to be paid in a lump sum, not monthly payments.
 If you are unable to make a lump-sum payment, debt negotiations in such cases will simply not work.
 In addition, debt negotiation can lead to a taxable event.
 When a debt is discharged in a bankruptcy, generally, it does not give rise to a taxable event.
 When a debt is negotiated with a creditor, and the creditor forgives a portion of the debt owed, the amount forgiven is debt forgiveness income that may give rise to a tax debt.
 As this type of income may or may not be subject to taxation, it is critical to contact your CPA or tax attorney to determine the exact nature of any tax liability.